rrrahat/Excel-all-basic-command/README.md

-You can learn the Excel command and download it .
+You can learn the Excel command/formulas and download it .